8bart/episode_retrieval/readme.md

 2. Choose between Temporal Query (Notebooks) or Query by Semantic Example (qbse.py)
 3. Execute Query

-Furthermore, there are some notebooks available in the folder notebooks that are work in progress related to retrieving the formation of a team and clustering of episodes.
+Furthermore, there are some notebooks available in the folder notebooks that to retrieve the formation of a team and cluster the episodes.
 Unfortunately, these notebooks are work in progress.

 ## Installation